singh-man/books/designPattern/010_dp_creational.md

 Example :
 Most languages provide some sort of system or environment object that allows the language to interact with the native operating system.
 Since the application is physically running on only one operating system there is only ever a need for a single instance of this system object.
 The singleton pattern would be implemented by the language runtime to ensure that only a single copy of the system object is created and to ensure only appropriate processes are allowed access to it.

-A singleton is a class that is instantiated only once.
-This is typically accomplished by creating a static field in the class representing the class.
-A static method exists on the class to obtain the instance of the class and is typically named something such as getInstance().
-The creation of the object referenced by the static field can be done either when the class is initialized or the first time that getInstance() is called.
-The singleton class typically has a private constructor to prevent the singleton class from being instantiated via a constructor.
-Rather, the instance of the singleton is obtained via the static getInstance() method.

-The SingletonExample class is an example of a typical singleton class.
-It contains a private static SingletonExample field.
-It has a private constructor so that the class can not be instantiated by outside classes.
-It has a public static getInstance() method that returns the one and only SingletonExample instance.
-If this instance doesn't already exist, the getInstance() method creates it.
-The SingletonExample class has a public sayHello() method that can be used to test the singleton.

 [SingletonExample.java](http://www.avajava.com/tutorials/design-patterns/singleton-pattern/SingletonExample.java)
 ```java
 package com.cakes;